-Seahawk cornerback Quinton Dunbar surrenders in Florida on armed robbery charges
+Seahawk cornerback Quinton Dunbar surrenders to Florida police on armed-robbery charges

-A day after his lawyer said he had affidavits proving his innocence, Seattle Seahawks cornerback Quinton Dunbar surrendered to the Mirmar, Fla., Police Department on four felony charges of armed robbery.
+A day after his lawyer said he had affidavits proving his innocence, Seattle Seahawks cornerback Quinton Dunbar surrendered to the Miramar, Fla., Police Department on four felony charges of armed robbery.

 The charges stem from an incident late Wednesday night in Miramar in which both Dunbar and New York Giants cornerback DeAndre Baker were alleged, along with a third man, to steal at gunpoint more than $12,000 in cash and $63,000 in jewelry.